-This historic estate is one of the most popular wine farms in the Cape Winelands as a whole.
-They offer two great restaurants (namely, Crown and Carlucci’s), an art gallery, wine tasting room, mountain biking and running trails and more.
+This historic estate is one of the most popular wine farms in the whole of Cape Winelands.
+They offer two great restaurants (namely, Crown and Carlucci’s), an art gallery, a wine tasting room, mountain biking and running trails and more.

 While I have not yet had the pleasure of trying any of their wines, the estate is definitely one of my favourites in terms of settings and all-round offerings.
-The Cape Dutch homestead (which doubles as a five-star, luxury boutique hotel) is as gracious and beautiful as they come – and the farm permeates a blissful, family-friendly vibe.
+The Cape Dutch homestead (which doubles as a five-star, luxury boutique hotel) is as gracious and beautiful as they come.
+What’s more, the farm permeates a blissful, family-friendly vibe.

-Carlucci’s is a lovely restaurant-deli and offers some farm-style food and a soothing, laid-back environment; like Crown Restaurant, it’s very popular in the valley and is almost always busy.
+Carlucci’s is a lovely restaurant-deli.
+It offers some farm-style food and a soothing, laid-back environment.
+Like Crown Restaurant, it’s very popular in the valley and is almost always busy.

 What makes it special: The incredible Cape Dutch architecture and varied, beautiful venues.
-The estate’s setting is unique and memorable and offers a sophisticated wine estate experience, without a drop of pretentiousness.
+The estate’s setting is unique and memorable.
+It also offers a sophisticated wine estate experience, without a drop of pretentiousness.